MaikKlein/blog/content/post/CppAndD.md

 * Moving in C++ is just an rvalue cast while in D it really moves.
 In C++ you would write a function `template<class T> void foo(T&& t){}`, it captures `t` as `T&&` if `t` is an rvalue or it captures `t` as `T&` if `t` is an lvalue.
 You then use `std::move` with a `move constructor` to move your objects and `std::forward` to perfectly forward your objects.
 In D you would create two functions `void foo(T)(ref T t){}` which always captures lvalues by references and `void foo(T)(T t){}` which only captures rvalues.
 As far as I know moving in D is also not exception safe.
 D moves objects with a bitwise copy, this means you should not have internal pointers.

-* `structs` in D don't have a default constructor because every type needs exception free default construction and this must be known at compile time.
+* `structs` in D don't have a default constructor because every struct needs exception free default construction and this must be known at compile time.
 But it is possible to initalize structs with custom values.

 ~~~cpp
 struct Foo{